 What is the Land Registration Number for Italian Properties (LRN)?

-• Foglio - Page number within the cadastral section
+• Foglio – The page number in the cadastral register

-• Particella - Parcel or plot number identifying the specific property
+• Particella – The parcel or plot number

-• Subalterno - Subordinate Unit, if applicable (used for individual units within a building)
+• Subalterno – The subordinate unit designation, if applicable (for properties like apartments within a building)

 Where to Find Your Land Registration Number

-• The Tax Agency's official website by logging in with SPID or CIE credentials
+• The Tax Agency's website (Agenzia delle Entrate) by logging in with SPID or CIE credentials

 • Your CIN certificate